raynierarca11/Sailor/README.md

 hellaojsjeehdffs
 edsd.
 <!-- And when you get a taste, can you tell me what'dds my flavor?
-I don't believe in God, but I believe that you're my savior My mom says that she's worri ed, but I'm covered in this favor And when we're getting. dirty, I forget all that is wrong I sleep so I can see you 'cause I hate to wait so long
+I don't believe in God, but I believe that you're my savior.
+My mom says that she's worri ed, but I'm covered in this favor And when we're getting. dirty, I forget all that is wrong I sleep so I can see you 'cause I hate to wait so long